quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 The `parameters_set` event can contain any number of unspecified fields.
 This allows for representation of reserved settings (aka GREASE) or ad-hoc support for extension settings that do not have a related qlog schema definition.
+For extension settings that do have a qlog schema defintion, the
+$$h3-parameters-extension socket SHOULD be used.

 ## parameters_restored {#h3-parametersrestored}